kusumotonorio/factlog/README.md

 ```
 Tom is a cat, but Jerry is not declared a cat, so `f` is returned in response to this query.

-If you query with variable(s), you will get the answer for the variable(s).
-For such queries, an array of hashtables with variables as keys is returned.
+If you query with logic variable(s), you will get the answer for the logic variable(s).
+For such queries, an array of hashtables with logic variables as keys is returned.
 ```
 { mouseo X } query .
 ⟹ { H{ { X Jerry } } H{ { X Nibbles } } }